نوع مقاله : مقاله پژوهشی

 عنوان مقاله [English]

-Sports Trading Card Business Model Analysis (Case Study: Kimdi)
+Business Model Analysis of Sports Trading Cards (Case Study: Kimdi)

 نویسندگان [English]